Learn 7 Things you must know to avoid hiring the wrong Home Inspector

-1-Get A Home Inspection From The Owner Of The Company:
+1. Get A Home Inspection From The Owner Of The Company:

 Nobody works harder for you, the client, then the owner of the company!
 The success of the business depends on exceeding your expectations for quality and professionalism each and every time and you just don’t get that level of service from “employee inspectors!”
-So be sure to get an inspection from an inspection company in which the owner is active in the employee training and operation of the company because he or she has a vested interest in insuring your Total Satisfaction!
+So be sure to get an inspection from an inspection company in which the owner is active in the employee training and operation of the company because he or she has a vested interest in ensuring your Total Satisfaction!

 Also, it takes a full-time inspector at least 100 inspections to develop the eyes, ears and nose for hunting down problems.
 Part-time home inspectors simply don’t have the time in the field to develop that radar.
 Be sure to ask how many inspections the inspector conducts annually and how many years he/she has been doing them.

 A quality full-time home inspector conducts between 200 and 400 inspections annually – blind inspectors conduct 50 to 100 inspections annually.

 Conducting 200-400 inspections each year requires extensive referrals, by prior clients, lenders, real estate agents and others — so there is a much greater chance the inspector is not blind!

 On the other hand, if the inspector is doing three inspections a day, he’s probably not spending the time needed to do a complete job.
 A complete inspection is going to take around 2.5 to 3.5 hours.
 Anything less and you’re just getting a drive-by inspection.

 Being a contractor is very different from being a Professional Home Inspector.
 Home inspectors are responsible for evaluating all of the systems and components of the home — not just one aspect such as the brick or the framing.
 To be able to provide a competent evaluation of all of these elements takes the formal education and training that a Professional Inspector receives.